 Q. Walnuts are in their dormant period – is there anything I need to do now for disease control?

-You do need to evaluate your orchard disease history from 2016 to begin your walnut blight management plan for 2017.
+The dormant season is a good time to evaluate your orchard disease history from 2017 to begin your walnut blight management plan for 2018.
 However you don’t need to do any spray applications for walnut blight during dormant or delayed dormant periods.
-In winter, implement good sanitation practices (i.e. removing mummy nuts on trees and/or on the ground, keeping weeds and ground covers in check) and monitor for scales and European red mite eggs.
+In winter, implement good sanitation practices (i.e. removing mummy nuts on trees and/or on the ground, keeping weeds and ground covers in check) and monitor for scale pests and European red mite eggs.